 Who doesn’t love a dish that tastes as amazing as garlic butter shrimp scampi and takes just 15 minutes to prepare?
 Serve this easy dish over pasta or with a loaf of crusty bread to sop up the delicious sauce.

-Shrimp scampi is one of those incredible recipes that everyone should have on repeat.
-It’s easy enough for someone brand new to cooking can pull off yet it’s delicious and simple enough that even expert chefs return to it again and again.
+Shrimp scampi, Italian word for shrimp, is one of those incredible recipes that everyone should have on repeat.
+It’s easy enough for someone brand new to cooking to pull off yet it’s delicious and simple enough that even expert chefs return to it again and again.
 It’s also low in carbs so even people on the keto diet can enjoy it without any guilt.
 It’s one of my favorite easy recipes!

 What is shrimp scampi sauce made of?